Versayce/TreadAndTrack/README.md

 ### &nbsp; https://tread-andand-track.onrender.com/

 ## How to demo the application:
-For a quick demo of the application without having to create an account, click the login button on the top right and click "Demo" at the bottom.
+For a quick demo of the application without having to create an account, click the login button in the top right corner and click "Demo" at the bottom of the modal.

 note: some features may not be complete as mostly everything is a wip.
 Check back frequently to see new features and UI changes.